Direct Line magazine

 Important safety advice to remember

-1. Don't stop your vehicle to assist another vehicle that has broken down or been involved in a collision.
-You may feel you want to help, but it is safer to call National Highways on 0300 123 5000 or 999 for assistance.
+• Don't stop your vehicle to help someone else that’s broken down or been involved in a collision.
+You may feel you want to help, but it’s safer to call National Highways on 0300 123 5000 or 999 for assistance.

-2. Only use an emergency area or hard shoulder in an emergency.
+• Only use an Emergency Area or hard shoulder in an emergency.

-3. Do not put out a warning triangle on a motorway or attempt any repairs on your vehicle because passing traffic may collide with your vehicle.
+• Never put out a warning triangle on a motorway or attempt any repairs on your vehicle (as passing traffic could collide with your vehicle).

-4. Keep well away from moving traffic and your own vehicle.
-Get behind a safety barrier where possible, and where it is safe to do so.
+• Keep well away from moving traffic and your own vehicle.
+Stay behind a safety barrier where possible and if it’s safe to do so.

 Related articles